-5. Reconnect the wiring connector to the bulb.
+5. Connect the wiring connector to bulb and slide red lock tab forward.

 Front Park/Turn Signal Lamps

 - 1. Raise the hood to access the rear of the headlamp housing. - 2.
 Twist the turn signal socket and remove from the headlamp housing, then pull the bulb out. - 3.
 Push the new bulb into the socket and reinstall the socket by twisting until locked into the headlamp housing.